-The next three-four days are spent establishing Advanced Base Camp and making short acclimatization forays to the lower reaches of the West Ridge.
-With the assistance of our Sherpa team, we place Camp I (21,000’) atop the West Ridge.
-Over the next ten days we establish Camp II (23,100’) and Camp III (24,500’).
-We repeatedly move up and down the mountain to enhance strong acclimatization and overall fitness.
-Once our last camp is set and the team has rested for a few days at Advanced Base Camp, we begin the summit climb.
-Prior to our summit attempt, team members will spend the night at Camp III sleeping on supplemental oxygen, strengthening and abetting the body's circulation systems.
+The next three or four days are spent establishing Advanced Base Camp and making short acclimatization forays to the lower reaches of the West Ridge.
+With the assistance of our Sherpa team, we'll place Camp I (21,000 ft.) atop the West Ridge.
+Over the next ten days, we'll establish Camp II (23,100 ft.) and Camp III (24,500 ft.).
+We'll repeatedly move up and down the mountain to enhance strong acclimatization and overall fitness.
+Once our last camp is set and the team has rested for a few days at Advanced Base Camp, we'll begin the summit climb.
+Prior to our summit attempt, team members will spend the night at Camp III sleeping on supplemental oxygen, strengthening the body's circulation systems.

-Our summit attempt begins between midnight and 1:00am.
+Our summit attempt begins between midnight and 1 a.m.
 We will climb with supplemental oxygen on summit day.
-From High Camp we ascend the West Face through a rock band and up snow slopes of 25-40º to reach the West Ridge proper.
-This gentle ridge leads to the large summit plateau at approximately 26,000'.
-From here we spend the next hour traveling across this plateau to reach the true summit and a spectacular 360º view which includes Everest, Lhotse, Ama Dablam and an array of Himalayan peaks.
-To the north lies the Tibetan plateau (the highest in the world) and to the south stand hundreds of Nepalese peaks.
+From High Camp, we'll ascend the West Face through a rock band and up snow slopes of 25° to 40° to reach the West Ridge proper.
+This gentle ridge leads to the large summit plateau at approximately 26,000 ft.
+From there, we'll spend the next hour traveling across this plateau to reach the true summit and a spectacular 360° view which includes Everest, Lhotse, Ama Dablam and an array of Himalayan peaks.
+To the north lies the Tibetan plateau (the highest in the world), and to the south stand hundreds of Nepalese peaks.

-After reaching the summit, our team descends to Camp II.
+After reaching the summit, our team will descend to Camp II.
 It takes approximately five days to clear the mountain and move equipment back to Base Camp.
-Once we have arrived at Base Camp and said farewell to our Tibetan yak-drivers, we begin our return to Kathmandu.
-After arriving in Kathmandu, we sort equipment and celebrate in the fascinating capital city before our international departures.
+Once we have arrived at Base Camp and said farewell to our Tibetan yak drivers, we'll begin our return to Kathmandu.
+After arriving in Kathmandu, we'll sort equipment and celebrate in the fascinating capital city before our international departures.

 Day 1: Depart home country